 Sec.
-2. Minnesota Statutes 2008, section 245C.27, subdivision 2, is amended to read:
+3. Minnesota Statutes 2008, section 245C.28, subdivision 3, is amended to read:

-- Subd.
-2. Consolidated fair hearing. (a) If an individual who is disqualified on the bases of serious or recurring maltreatment requests a fair hearing on the maltreatment determination under section 626.556, subdivision 10i, or 626.557, subdivision 9d, and requests a fair hearing under this section on the disqualification, which has not been set aside rescinded, the scope of the fair hearing under section 256.045 shall include the maltreatment determination and the disqualification. - (b) A fair hearing is the only administrative appeal of the final agency determination.
-The disqualified individual does not have the right to challenge the accuracy and completeness of data under section 13.04. - (c) This subdivision does not apply to a public employee's appeal of a disqualification under section 245C.28, subdivision 3. - Sec.
-3. Minnesota Statutes 2008, section 245C.28, subdivision 3, is amended to read: - Subd.
-3. Employees of public employer. (a) If the commissioner does not set aside rescind the disqualification of an individual who is an employee of an employer, as defined in section 179A.03, subdivision 15, the individual may request a contested case hearing under chapter 14, unless the disqualification is deemed conclusive under section 245C.29.
-The request for a contested case hearing must be made in writing and must be postmarked and sent within 30 calendar days after the employee receives notice that the disqualification has not been set aside rescinded.
-If the individual was disqualified based on a conviction or admission to any crimes listed in section 245C.15, the scope of the contested case hearing shall be limited solely to whether the individual poses a risk of harm pursuant to section 245C.22. - (b) If the commissioner does not set aside rescind a disqualification that is based on a maltreatment determination, the scope of the contested case hearing must include the maltreatment determination and the disqualification.
-In such cases, a fair hearing must not be conducted under section 256.045.
+Subd.
+3. Employees of public employer. (a) If the commissioner does not set aside the disqualification of an A disqualified individual who is an employee of an employer, as defined in section 179A.03, subdivision 15, the individual may request a contested case hearing under chapter 14 following a reconsideration determination under section 245C.23, unless the disqualification is deemed conclusive under section 245C.29.
+The request for a contested case hearing must be made in writing and must be postmarked and sent within 30 calendar days after the employee receives notice that the disqualification has not been set aside of the reconsideration decision.
+If the individual was disqualified based on a conviction or admission to any crimes listed in section 245C.15, the scope of the contested case hearing shall be limited solely to whether the individual poses a risk of harm pursuant to section 245C.22.

-(c) If the commissioner does not rescind a disqualification that is based on a preponderance of evidence that the individual committed an act or acts that meet the definition of any of the crimes listed in section 245C.15, the scope of the contested case hearing must include the disqualification decision.
+(b) If the commissioner does not set aside a disqualification that is (b) When an individual is disqualified based on a maltreatment determination, the scope of the contested case hearing under paragraph (a) must include the maltreatment determination and the disqualification.
 In such cases, a fair hearing must not be conducted under section 256.045.

-- (e) (d) Rules adopted under this chapter may not preclude an employee in a contested case hearing for a disqualification from submitting evidence concerning information gathered under this chapter. - (d) (e) When an individual has been disqualified from multiple licensed programs and the disqualifications have not been set aside rescinded under section 245C.22, if at least one of the disqualifications entitles the person to a contested case hearing under this subdivision, the scope of the contested case hearing shall include all disqualifications from licensed programs which were not set aside rescinded. - (e) (f) In determining whether the disqualification should be set aside, the administrative law judge shall consider all of the characteristics that cause the individual to be disqualified in order to determine whether the individual poses a risk of harm.
+- (c) Rules adopted under this chapter may not preclude an employee in a contested case hearing for a disqualification from submitting evidence concerning information gathered under this chapter. - (d) When an individual has been disqualified from multiple licensed programs and the disqualifications have not been set aside under section 245C.22, if at least one of the disqualifications entitles the person to a contested case hearing under this subdivision, the scope of the contested case hearing shall include all disqualifications from licensed programs which were not set aside. - (e) In determining whether the disqualification should be set aside, the administrative law judge shall consider all of the characteristics that cause the individual to be disqualified in order to determine whether the individual poses a risk of harm.
 The administrative law judge's recommendation and the commissioner's order to set aside a disqualification that is the subject of the hearing constitutes a determination that the individual does not pose a risk of harm and that the individual may provide direct contact services in the individual program specified in the set aside. - Sec.
 4. Minnesota Statutes 2009 Supplement, section 256.045, subdivision 3, is amended to read: - Subd.
 3. State agency hearings. (a) State agency hearings are available for the following: - (1) any person applying for, receiving or having received public assistance, medical care, or a program of social services granted by the state agency or a county agency or the federal Food Stamp Act whose application for assistance is denied, not acted upon with reasonable promptness, or whose assistance is suspended, reduced, terminated, or claimed to have been incorrectly paid; - (2) any patient or relative aggrieved by an order of the commissioner under section 252.27; - (3) a party aggrieved by a ruling of a prepaid health plan; - (4) except as provided under chapter 245C, any individual or facility determined by a lead agency to have maltreated a vulnerable adult under section 626.557 after they have exercised their right to administrative reconsideration under section 626.557;